What You Need to Know About Gallbladder Attacks and Surgery

 Gallbladder removal is done using a minimally invasive technique that only requires 3 half- to one-inch incisions.
 Each incision serves as a ‘port’ that allows the surgeon to insert and manipulate miniaturized surgical tools.
 These tools include a laparoscope, which is a special camera that provides a magnified view of the inside of the abdomen; forceps for grasping and holding tissues; scissors to separate and remove the gallbladder from the liver and small intestines; and, other tools used for suction or bleeding control.

 Before the gallbladder is removed from the body, it’s placed into a plastic bag and sealed.
 This helps prevent infection as the gallbladder is removed through one of the small incisions.
 The surgeon often closes the incisions with stitches that can be absorbed by the body.

 On average, minimally invasive gallbladder surgery takes 30 to 45 minutes, and patients go home the same day.
 While each patient is different, most recover from the surgery within 1 to 2 days and resume activities like work, driving and exercise within 2 to 3 weeks.

-As surgeons refine techniques, more gallbladder surgeries may be done through only 1 or 2 incisions.
-Surgery through 1 incision would require a slightly larger incision, but leaves a patient nearly scar-free.
+As surgeons refine techniques, more gallbladder surgeries may be done through only one or two incisions.
+Surgery through one incision would require a slightly larger incision, but leaves a patient nearly scar-free.